-All E-ELT construction personnel must be trained on building evacuation and on the correct use of fire extinguishers.
+Personnel must be trained on building evacuation and on the correct use of fire extinguishers.

 Persons with disabilities and Visitors must be given help in an evacuation.
-E-ELT construction personnel directly responsible for the person with disabilities and Visitors must establish adequate measures to support their evacuation in an emergency (see safety work permits, two-person-rule and lockout/tag-out).
-The E-ELT SSO must be informed in due time about the presence of persons with disabilities.
+ESO Members of Personnel directly responsible for the person with disabilities and Visitors must establish adequate measures to support their evacuation in an emergency.
+(See safety work permits, two-person-rule and lockout/tagout).
+The SSO must be informed in due time about the presence of persons with disabilities.

-8.3 Fire risk assessment and fire safety inspections
+7.3 Fire risk assessment and fire safety inspections

 All Supervisors are responsible for implementing adequate fire protection measures within their area of responsibility.
-Therefore, a Fire Risk Assessment must be carried out by the Supervisor in coordination with the E-ELT SSE.
+Therefore, a Fire Risk Assessment must be carried out by the Supervisor in coordination with the SSE.
 Regular updates of the fire risk assessment must be carried out to identify any potential new risks and to provide any necessary corrections.
 These corrections may imply the update of the fire prevention plans.